JWH709/Buffoon-Builder/Notes/NOTES.md

 - Removed tilt on mobile.
 - Fixed the cropper bug on mobile where the img css conflicts with the crop dimensions/scaling.
+- Used spring to create a fade out effect on an h3 that denotes that swipe can be used on mobile